apokryphus/advanced-combat-system/README.md

 - Damage is capable of generating critical hits, based on player's critical hit chance.

 ### || Summoned Wolves ||
-Holding down ```guard``` while holding the Quen primary weapon will summon three wolves around the enemy.
+Double-tapping and holding down ```guard``` while holding the Quen primary weapon will summon three wolves around the enemy.
 Release guard to dismiss the wolves.

 ### || Summoned Shadow Centipedes ||
-Holding down ```guard``` while holding the Quen primary weapon while the player is below ```50%``` health will summon three shadow centipedes around the enemy.
+Double-tapping and holding down ```guard``` while holding the Quen primary weapon while the player is below ```50%``` health will summon three shadow centipedes around the enemy.
 Release guard to dismiss the centipedes.

  <div align="right">